 - Toppings – pretty much anything you would serve on a hot fudge sundae is fair game!
 Try sprinkles, nuts, cherries, bananas, etc.

-How to Make This Chocolate Poke Cake Recipe
+How to Make A Hot Fudge Poke Cake

 This easy poke cake recipe is completely made from scratch but super simple to throw together!